Here are some frequently asked questions about our organization and what you can do to get involved!

 What are the requirements needed to join the Canadian Ski Patrol?

-• Be an intermediate/advanced to expert skier (alpine, telemark, or Nordic) or snowboarder
+• You must be an advanced to expert skier (alpine, telemark, or Nordic) or snowboarder.

-• Be willing to learn and practice new skills
+• You must be willing to learn and practice new skills.

-• Provide your own skiing/snowboarding equipment (minus uniforms and patrol packs, which are provided for patrollers who choose to patrol at a ski hill in Calgary Zone)
+• You must be able to provide your own skiing/snowboarding equipment (minus uniforms and patrol packs, which are provided).

-No but it is strongly encouraged.
-Those who do participate are given the opportunity to pre-register for the next New Patrollers Course.
-Joining is a huge commitment and it is important that you have all the information needed to make an informed decision.
-The Calgary Zone hosts two different types of events to facilitate recruitment:
+No, but it is strongly encouraged.
+Joining the Canadian Ski Patrol is a huge commitment and it is important that you have all the information you need to make an informed decision.
+The Calgary Zone hosts three different types of recruitment events.

 Experience Patrol Days

-These days are typically held at all CSP resorts during the months from February to April.
-These days are on snow and you get the best insight to the day in the life of a Patroller by following one around at their home resort.
+Experience Patrol Days are held at some CSP resorts between February and April.
+These days are on snow, giving you get the best insight into a day in the life of a patroller.
+You’ll ski with a patroller, following the patroller around at their home resort.

 Yes!
 We provide all the training for you to join us.
 Many of the people who join the CSP have little or no first aid experience.
 After taking the course – which gives you an advanced level of first aid training – and with practice, most people become very competent first aiders.

-Snowboards can currently only patrol at two resorts in the zone.
-These resorts are Lake Louise and Nakiska.
-Due to a high a retention rate at Lake Louise Prior PL approval is required before the Snowboarder may join the New Patroller Class.
-Nakiska currently does not have this limitation requirement.
+Snowboarders can currently only patrol at two resorts in the zone – Lake Louise and Nakiska.
+Due to a high retention rate at Lake Louise, a snowboarder needs approval from the Lake Louise Patrol Leader to join the team at Lake Louise.
+Nakiska currently does not have this limitation.

 First Aid Training

-I have previous first aid training and/or a medical background (e.g. wilderness first aid, EMR, nurse, doctor, etc.) - does this qualify as a substitute for New Patroller training?
+I have previous first aid training and/or a medical background (e.g., wilderness first aid, EMR, nurse, doctor, etc.).
+Does this qualify as a substitute for the New Patroller Course?

-All New Patrollers regardless of pervious training must attend and successfully complete the New Patroller course.
-This is to satisfy Insurance and Liability reasons and insure every play by the same play book.
+All new patrollers, regardless of previous training, must attend and successfully complete the New Patroller Course.
+This is to satisfy our insurance and liability requirements and to ensure consistency in treatment.

-I patrolled a while ago with CSP – do I still have to take the new patroller course?
+I patrolled a while ago with the Canadian Ski Patrol.
+Do I still have to take the New Patroller Course?

-Depending on the status of your membership, you may be required to retake the new patroller course.
-Guidelines provided below:
+Depending on the status of your membership, you may be required to retake the New Patroller Course:

-1. A Regular Member (RM) with 2 or less years of service: Must register and complete the AFA or the AFA-M program as a first year candidate.
+1. If you were a Regular Member with 2 or less years of service when your membership lapsed, you must register for and complete the New Patroller Course as a first-year candidate.

-2. A RM having a minimum of 3 years consecutive service, the following qualification schedules apply upon return to Regular Membership: Absence of 1 year: A RM returning from a LOA may recertify as a returning Regular Member at scheduled Zone recertification sessions having completed the full registration requirements within the Zone.
-The Zone VP Education may require the returning RM to attend sessions related to major course changes as part of the re-entry requirements.
+2. For a Regular Member with a minimum of 3 years’ consecutive service returning to Regular Membership after a 1-year leave of absence, you may complete the Zone’s registration requirements and then recertify as a returning Regular Member at the scheduled Zone recertification sessions.
+The Calgary Zone’s VP Education may require you to attend sessions related to major course changes as part of the re-entry requirements.

-3. Absence of 2-4 years: Returning RM must register for and attend the full first year candidate course requirements of the System.
-A returning RM may request exemption for this requirement if they can demonstrate, in writing, that they have continued to have extensive involvement in delivery of advanced emergency response activities as part of their work or volunteer activities.
-If an exemption is approved by the Zone President or their delegate, the returning RM will be allowed to register in a scheduled Zone recertification session having completed the full registration requirements of the Zone.
+3. For a returning Regular Member with an absence of 2-4 years, you must register for and complete the full first-year New Patroller Course.
+You may request an exemption from this requirement if you can demonstrate, in writing, that you have continued to have extensive involvement in delivering advanced emergency response activities as part of your work or volunteer activities.
+If an exemption is approved by the Zone President or their delegate, the returning Regular Member will be allowed to register in a scheduled Calgary Zone recertification session after completing Calgary Zone’s full registration requirements.

 What happens if I am unsuccessful with my first aid exams?

 You are allowed to take a re-test of the exams; however, the passing mark is increased.
-The training can be overwhelming and if you put in the effort to learn the material and study, the instructors will assist you.
-All new patrollers must successfully pass their first aid exams (CPR/AED, Skills, Written, and Diagnostic) prior to the on-snow training.
+The training can be overwhelming, but if you put in the effort to learn the material and study, the instructors will assist you.
+All new patrollers must successfully pass their first aid exams (CPR/AED, Skills, Written, Diagnostic, and eLearning) before the on-snow training.
 We do not offer refunds for unsuccessful participants.

 There are four components to the first aid exams.
 All of these exams must be successfully completed before proceeding to the on-snow training.